-After connecting the welding leads as detailed you will need to switch the power switch on the back panel of the machine to "ON".
+After connecting the welding leads as detailed you will need to switch the power switch on the back panel to "ON", the machines power LED comes on and the fan is working.

-Select MMA mode by pressing the welding mode selecting key and MMA can be carried out.
+Select MMA by switching to the MMA welding mode.
 There is voltage output at both output terminals.